|

 - a set of base PSDs

-Can we also recommend to add dc:date with a comment that this is the date of publication?
+Can we also recommend to add dc:date with a comment that this is the date

 Is version information really needed or would this date suffice?